juniorit-ai/clang-game-project/README.md

 ```

-6. Share your game with your friends, family and Our Discord server.
+6. Share your game with your friends, family and in our Discord server.

 ## License